Skip to Main Content

 Do you provide live switching or ISO recording?

 We offer both.
-Live switching provides real-time edited output for streaming or IMAG.
-ISO recording captures each camera independently for post-production flexibility.
-Most productions use a combination of both approaches.
+Live switching gives a real-time edited feed for streaming or IMAG, while ISO recording captures each camera on its own for post-prod flexibility.
+Most shoots use a mix of the two.

 Can you integrate with existing venue systems?